 Ginger Root Tea

 Ginger tea was one of the herbal teas that got me started exploring the wide world of tea.
 The recipe is super simple: peel and chop fresh ginger root into one-inch pieces and boil in hot water until the brew reaches your desired flavor strength.
 My family would brew big batches of this tea and fill up a couple of thermoses to bring with us out into the snow for winter bonfires.
 The ginger root has a distinctive hot, spicy bite that warms you up from the inside out, with an herbal-sweet, lemony undertone.
 I love my ginger extra spicy, but if this brew gets too heated for your tastes, it pairs well with a dollop of sweet honey.
-I can’t always have that much fresh ginger laying around, so I keep a dried ginger tea like the Rejuvenation blend in my cupboard year-round.

 What are soup teas?
 Sometimes called sipping broth, these are savory blends of herbs and spices that you brew like a cup of tea.
 Whether in a teabag or like loose leaf, you’re just a cup of hot water away from warm, spicy flavor.
 Busy people who are on their feet all day for work have recommended this beverage/snack hybrid for those days when you can’t get more than one hand free for lunch.
 If you can’t find any soup teas at a store near you, give these warm winter soups a try in the meantime.